Gold Diggers of '49: Plot

-Production notes
+Production

 Gold Diggers of '49 is the first Warner Bros. animated cartoon directed by Tex Avery, and the second to feature Porky Pig.
 The star is Beans the Cat, with Porky Pig as the father of Beans' fiancée, Little Kitty.
 Looking for suitable characters from the Warners stable to embellish, Avery took two child characters from the previous short I Haven't Got a Hat, turned them into adults, and, as Steve Schneider writes, "set the studio on track to making adult cartoons."

 The short's title alludes to the California Gold Rush as well as to the popular Busby Berkeley musicals Gold Diggers of 1933 and Gold Diggers of 1935 (also released by Warner Bros).